oremanj/trio/docs/source/reference-io.rst

 with no options, the subprocess's input is provided and its outputs are captured by the parent Trio process rather than connecting them to the user's terminal, and a failure in the subprocess will be propagated as a :exc:`subprocess.CalledProcessError` exception.
-Of course, different behavior is available for the cases where it's needed.
+Of course, these defaults can be changed where necessary.

 .. autofunction:: trio.run_process

-If you want to run a subprocess under an interactive user's control, rather than under the parent Trio process's control, :func:`~trio.run_process`'s defaults can be slightly cumbersome.
+If a subprocess's input and output are to come from an interactive user -- on the console used to start the parent Trio process, for example -- :func:`~trio.run_process`'s defaults can be slightly cumbersome.
 Trio provides :func:`~trio.delegate_to_process` to cover this case.